Work and coronavirus

 - Health and Safety Executive (HSE) provides information for employers and the self-employed about working safely and controlling risks in the workplace, including approaches to risk assessments for working at home.

 What does the lifting of shielding mean for me?

-The government has updated its guidance on shielding, which means from 1 August shielding will be paused.
-This means that in practice you can go to work, if you cannot work from home, as long as the business is COVID-safe.
+With shielding paused, this means that if you cannot work from home, and the workplace is COVID-safe, you can go to work.
 It is important to note this guidance is advisory.

-If you are currently shielding, you should discuss your situation with your employer and agree a plan for returning to work.
+If you are considered vulnerable and have been asked to shield, you should discuss your situation with your employer and agree a plan for returning to work.
 Under the Equality Act and Disability Discrimination Act (Northern Ireland), your employer has a legal obligation to make reasonable adjustments to help you as someone with cancer to continue to work.